 Study of customer relationship management (CRM) as a key strategic process within all organizations.
 Course work focuses on process, strategy, and technology while following the CRM process, from understanding the fundamentals of CRM, which includes social media, through the implementation of CRM, and the analysis of CRM data.
 Topics include the CRM philosophy as well as the systems used to incorporate and integrate information from sales, marketing, and service.
 3 Credits (3 Lecture - 0 Lab) Prerequisite(s): BIM100 and MKT240.

 Introduction to Digital Marketing

-Study covering topics in marketing, advertising, e-commerce, management, and communications.
-Course work includes using social and digital marketing tools, critiquing and creating digital marketing strategies, and participating in exploratory assignments that examine the effectiveness of these tools.
+Introduction to the wide range of marketing strategies for digital systems such as the Internet, mobile phones, digital outdoor media, video streaming, and instant messaging applications.
+Course work involves marketing, advertising, e-commerce, management, and communications, including hands-on experience with social and digital marketing tools, creation and critique of digital marketing strategies, and exploratory assignments to examine the effectiveness of these tools.
 Linking strategy and tactics with results serves as the primary theme of the course.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): BIM100 and BWM150 and MKT330.
+3 Credits (3 Lecture - 0 Lab) Prerequisite(s): BIM100 and MKT330 or BIM120 and MKT330.
+Spring Only.